poseidon-framework/poseidon-schema/README.md

 ```
 This package contains a rather interesting set of samples.
-@Gassenhauer_2011 even claimed that they are the most important for this particular area and time period.
+@Uebertruplf_2021 even claimed that they are the most important for this particular area and time period.
 ```

 ### The `CHANGELOG.txt` file [optional]

-Documentation of important differences between the data-subfolders.
+Documentation of important changes in the history of a package.

 Example:

 ```
-2019_05_15
+- 2021_10_01: Fixed a spelling mistake in the site name "Hosenacker"->"Rosenacker".
-- The authors of @Gassenhauer_2019 made some previously restricted samples for their publication available now and we added them.
+- 2021_05_05: The authors of @Gassenhauer_2021 made some previously restricted samples for their publication available later and we added them.
-- The 2019_03_20 version also had a spelling mistake in the site name "Hosenacker"->"Rosenacker"

-2019_03_20
-- Initial, published version of this data as reported by @Gassenhauer_2019.
+- 2021_03_08: Creation of the package.
 ```

 ### The `LITERATURE.bib` file [optional]